Virtual Case Workshop

 +852 2135 2277

 The case method is one of the most powerful teaching approaches, combining academic theory and framework with practical application and critical thinking while keeping the learner highly engaged.
 Ivey cases focus on management issues that executives face every day.
 Ivey cases are not fictitious scenarios.
-They focus on actual real-world decisions, requiring thorough analysis and decision making that helps to develop extraordinary leaders and careers.
+They focus on real-world decisions, requiring thorough analysis and decision-making helps develop extraordinary leaders and careers.
 Our case workshops immerse participants in the case method through a combination of short instructional presentations, interactive case analysis, and hands-on exercises.
-Ivey has also merged as the leader in online case teaching with half of its 2020 case classes delivered virtually.

 In this workshop, you will learn not only from the Ivey faculty member leading the workshop, on the topics of classroom best-practice but, just like in a case-based classroom, also from one another.
 In particular, we will discuss the following topics on how to best conduct a case-based class: